TedTschopp/Fixing-Game-Night/_posts/2018-11-02-Power-Cells-from-Gamma-World-in-MCC-DCC.md

 Power: <1000 years

 F-Packs (fusion power packs) are a portable and wearable universal power source used to power larger artifacts of the ancients that require vehicle-class power sources.
-Con- taining a small fusion reactor, these powerful and reliable power packs are capable of fusing ambient atmospheric elements, producing enough energy to meet the energy re- quirements of a diverse selection of heavy-duty items from bubble cars to powered assault armor.
+Containing a small fusion reactor, these powerful and reliable power packs are capable of fusing ambient atmospheric elements, producing enough energy to meet the energy requirements of a diverse selection of heavy-duty items from bubble cars to powered assault armor.
 It is has a duralloy shell, and, if penetrated, releases intensity 18 radiation into its surroundings.

-## S-CELL
+## S-CELL - Solar Cells

 Tech Level: 4